The Score Board

 If not deliberately turned off (see Customization) you can hover over each unsolved label to see a hint for that challenge.
 If a "book" icon is also displayed within the label, you can click on it to be redirected to the corresponding hints section in Part 2 of this book.

-Additional to the folding and unfolding of entire difficulty blocks, you can filter the Score Board by challenge categories, e.g. to focus on specific vulnerabilities.
+Additional to the filtering by difficulty, you can filter the Score Board by challenge categories, e.g. to focus your hacking efforts on specific vulnerabilities.
 You can also hide all solved challenges to reduce the level of distraction on the Score Board.

 The OWASP Juice Shop employs a simple yet powerful gamification mechanism: Instant success feedback!
 Whenever you solve a hacking challenge, a notification is immediately shown on the user interface.